RajiwadeChay/devTinder/apiList.md

 * GET /user/requests
 * GET /user/feed => Gets you the profiles of other users on platform

-STATUS : ignore, interested, accepeted, rejected
+STATUS : ignored, interested, accepeted, rejected